bigfix/developer.bigfix.com/site/reference/types/system-access-control-list.md

 # type: system access control list

-The &amp;lt;system access control list&amp;gt; inspectors retrieve information from the access control list that controls the generation of audit messages for attempts to access a securable object.
-The ability to get or set an object&amp;#39;s SACL is controlled by a privilege typically held only by system administrators.
+The &lt;system access control list&lt; inspectors retrieve information from the access control list that controls the generation of audit messages for attempts to access a securable object.
+The ability to get or set an object&#39;s SACL is controlled by a privilege typically held only by system administrators.

 # &lt;system access control list&gt; as string : string